SweatyCrayfish/Decision-Tree-with-NN/README.md

-# Decision-Tree-with-NN
+# NN_XGBoost

-In a neural network boosting model based on XGBoost, you would expect that the base learners being boosted are neural networks.
+In a neural network boosting model based on XGBoost, we would expect that the base learners being boosted are neural networks.
 XGBoost would coordinate the training of these neural networks to minimize some loss function, similar to how it does for decision trees.

-In contrast, your model retains XGBoost's use of decision trees as base learners but replaces the leaves (or terminal nodes) of those trees with neural networks.
+In contrast, this model retains XGBoost's use of decision trees as base learners but replaces the leaves (or terminal nodes) of those trees with neural networks.
 Each of these neural networks is responsible for a more nuanced prediction for the subset of the data that reaches that leaf.

 So, the key difference lies in the base learner:

 - In "A neural network boosting regression model based on XGBoost," the base learner is a neural network.
-- In your model, the base learner is still a decision tree, but the leaves of that tree are replaced by neural networks.
+- In our model, the base learner is still a decision tree, but the leaves of that tree are replaced by neural networks.

 The two approaches aim to integrate neural networks and XGBoost, but they do so in fundamentally different ways.

-# Hybrid Model: XGBoost with Neural Networks in Leaves
+# NN_XGBoost

 ## Problem Formulation